-- The yellow wax is located in TLTL, in the bottom row of the acrylic sheet storage in a cardboard sleeve
+- The yellow wax should be located in the racks near the CNC machine, in a cardboard sleeve.

 - Since the sheet is 1/8" thick, cut about two times the area of the machinable wax block(s) you will be surfacing to add 1/4" to each.

-- As of Fall 2017, we still have stock of the old "Master Sheet Wax," which has since been discontinued.
+- As of Spring 2019, we still have stock of the old "Master Sheet Wax," which has since been discontinued.
 If restocking becomes necessary, purchase the replacement formulation from Freeman Manufacturing and Supply Co., PN 203125.